You are here

 More HIV statistics can be found here.

-At the end of 2008, an estimated 65,000 people were living with HIV (including AIDS).
-It is also estimated that 26% of HIV positive Canadians are unaware of their infection.
+By the end of 2009, an estimated 69,844 people were living with HIV/AIDS.
+It is also estimated that approximately 26% of HIV positive Canadians are unaware of their status.

 More HIV statistics can be found here.

 At the end of 2010, an estimated 13,000 people in B.C. were living with HIV.
-Approximately one quarter of them are thought to be unaware of their status.
-(Source: BC Centre for Excellence in HIV/AIDS)
+Approximately one quarter of them are thought to be unaware of their status [1].

 More HIV statistics can be found here.